kuwakino/ArithmeticExpressionAPI/README.md

 ### Design Decisions
 - Using Regex for a first validation;
-- Using [Shunting-yard algorithm by Edsger Dijkstra](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to validate the expression;
+- Using [Shunting-yard algorithm by Edsger Dijkstra](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to generate a postfix expression;

 ## Arithmetic Expression API Test Project